Chip giant TSMC determined to 'keep roots in Taiwan': CEO

 A planned Arizona plant -- one of the largest foreign investments in the United States -- is currently delayed until 2025 due to a shortage of skilled workers, a blow to the White House's plans to bring more chip production to the US.

-TSMC has attributed the delay to the lack of skilled workers and said they are sending over Taiwanese technicians to help train the foundry staff.
+TSMC has said they are sending over Taiwanese technicians to help train the foundry's staff.

-TSMC's global profile has ballooned in the past year, much of it coming after the US unveiled sweeping curbs aimed at cutting off Beijing's access to high-end chips, chipmaking equipment and software used to design semiconductors.
+Global recognition of TSMC has spiked in the past year, much of it coming after the US unveiled sweeping curbs aimed at cutting off Beijing's access to high-end chips, chipmaking equipment and software used to design semiconductors.

-Beijing has reacted with similar moves, restricting the sales of chips of American giant Micron and announcing that exports of rare minerals vital in the production of semiconductors required a license.
+Beijing has reacted with similar moves, restricting the sales of chips from American giant Micron and announcing that exports of rare minerals vital in the production of semiconductors require a licence.

-In the middle is self-ruled Taiwan -- the world's primary manufacturing base of semiconductors -- which China considers its own territory and has vowed to retake one day, by force if necessary.
+In the middle is self-ruled Taiwan -- the world's primary manufacturing base of semiconductors -- which China considers its own territory and has vowed to take one day, by force if necessary.

+But the entire supply chain, from chip design to manufacturing and final product assembly -- which largely takes place in mainland China -- is sprawling and complex, and has created an interdependence among all players.

+"The semiconductor industry requires close global collaboration, from US designs to European equipment and Japanese materials to Taiwanese manufacturing and R&D," said Taiwanese Premier Chen Chien-jen, who attended TSMC's event in place of President Tsai Ing-wen, who was diagnosed with Covid this week.

 © 2023 AFP